yfyang86/kmc/README.md

 KMC
 ===

 The Kaplan-Meier estimator is very popular in analysis of survival data.
 However, it is not easy to compute the *constrained* Kaplan-Meier.
-Current computational method uses expectationmaximization algorithm to achieve this, but can be slow at many situations.
+Current computational method uses the expectation maximization (EM) algorithm to achieve this, but can be slow at many situations.
 In this package we give a recursive computational algorithm for the *constrained* Kaplan-Meier estimator.
 The constraint is assumed given in **linear** estimating equations or **mean functions**.

 ![MeanPlot](./data/KMplot.png)

 We also illustrate how this leads to the empirical likelihood ratio test with right censored data and apply it to test non-parametric [AFT](http://www.ms.uky.edu/~mai/research/BJ2.pdf) problem.
-The proposed has a signifiacant speed advantage over EM algorithm.
+The proposed has a significant speed advantage over EM algorithm.

 This package is written and maintained by Yifan Yang (<mailto:yifan.yang@uky.edu>), and co-authored by Dr Zhou (<http://www.ms.uky.edu/~mai/>).
 The package is released on CRAN (http://cran.r-project.org/web/packages/kmc/).

 Installation
 ============
-One can install the development version uisng
+One can install the development version using

 ```r
 library(devtools);